gregpedis/advent_of_code/README.md

-# Advent of Code 2023
+# Advent of Code

-Written purely in Haskell
+Written in python, haskell and C#.

+## Years

+- 2022
+- 2023

 ## How-to

-The easiest way to run a day's solution is:
+The easiest way to run a day's solution in haskell is:

 - `cd day_XX/`
 - `ghci day_XX.hs`